-Our May board meeting will be held on Microsoft Teams to enable public attendance.
+Our board meetings are currently being held on Microsoft Teams to enable public attendance.

 If you have any questions about the papers or would like the information to join the meeting please email email@example.com